Short dated smile under Rough Volatility: asymptotics and numerics: Introduction

 We also derive near-the-money (meaning, as $x\to 0$) expansions of $\Sigma(x)$ and of the term structure $a(x)$ which can alternatively be used for numerics (and have the advantage of being explicit functions of model parameters).
 From these asymptotics, we derive consequences for at-the-money (ATM) implied skew and curvature.
 We also refine some moderate deviation asymptotics for call prices and implied volatilities, cf. \cite{Friz2017,bayer2017short,GULISASHVILI20203648,jacquier2020large}.

 Being able to evaluate $\Sigma(x)$ and $a(x)$ allows us to test the accuracy of the short-time asymptotics in practice.
 We do so with a numerical case study of the rough Bergomi (rBergomi) model.
-To exploit our general framework, we add one parameter to the classical rBergomi formulation and look at a volatility given by
+To exploit our general framework we look at a volatility given by

-so that for $\theta=1$ we get the rBergomi model considered in \cite{bayer2016pricing,BLP15}, for $\theta=0$ the modified version in \cite{bayer2017short,forde2017asymptotics}.
+so that for $\theta=1$ we get the rBergomi model considered in \cite{bayer2016pricing,BLP15} with constant forward variance, for $\theta=0$ the rBergomi version in \cite{bayer2017short,forde2017asymptotics}.
+Note, however, that \eqref{eq:vol:general:rbergomi} is a genuine rBergomi model for any value of $\theta$, as discussed in Remark \ref{rem:fw}.
 We compare our approximation to the FZ expansion from \cite{forde2017asymptotics} and to the Edgeworth asymptotics in \cite{euch2018short}.
 We consider how smiles vary as $\theta$ varies in \eqref{eq:vol:general:rbergomi} and as expiry $t$ increases.
 We discuss and test the volatility term structure and its slope ATM, and observe how the term $a(x) t^{2H}$ improves the asymptotics as $H$ decreases.
 We observe the same feature when we implement the moderate deviation asymptotics for implied volatility, where for $H$ small the inclusion of the term structure correction $a(0) t^{2H}$ significantly improves on the numerical results presented in \cite{bayer2017short}.

 Proofs rely on stochastic Taylor expansions, rate function representations in \cite{forde2017asymptotics,bayer2017short} and on the local analysis on the Wiener space introduced in \cite{friz2018precise1,bayer2017regularity}.
 The classical Gao-Lee results \cite{gaolee} are used to go from option prices to implied volatility asymptotics both in large and moderate deviation regimes.